-On the Beatitudes, 8 Troparia: 4 from ODE III of the 1st canon, and 4 from ODE VI of the 2nd canon of the venerable martyrs.
+On the Beatitudes, 8 Troparia: 4 from ODE III, & 4 from ODE VI of the canon of the venerable martyrs.

 With divine hymns let the godly company of the sacred and venerable martyrs of the Monastery of Zographou be praised; for with a twofold wreath have they been crowned, as fasters and thrice-blessed and steadfast spiritual athletes.
 (Twice)